neonevm/neon-evm.docs/docs/developing/integrate/oracles/integrating_pyth.md

 You can use this [Boilerplate code](https://github.com/neonlabsorg/neon-contracts/blob/main/contracts/oracles/Pyth/PythAggregatorV3.sol) for your contract to use the Pyth feeds on Neon EVM.

-If you wish to have access over a not yet Neeon-deployed price feed from Solana, you can leverage this [script](https://github.com/neonlabsorg/neon-contracts/blob/main/scripts/oracles/Pyth/PythAggregatorV3.js) to deploy the price feed.
+If you wish to have access to a not-yet Neon-supported price feed from Solana, you can leverage this [script](https://github.com/neonlabsorg/neon-contracts/blob/main/scripts/oracles/Pyth/PythAggregatorV3.js).
+This script will work for any of the [listed](https://docs.pyth.network/price-feeds/sponsored-feeds/solana) "sponsored" price feeds.
 :::important
-It's recommended to follow the [consumer best practices](https://docs.pyth.network/documentation/pythnet-price-feeds/best-practices) when consuming Pyth data.
+Using the script for a price feed which is not sponsored will lead to reading stale values.
 :::

+It's also recommended to follow the [consumer best practices](https://docs.pyth.network/documentation/pythnet-price-feeds/best-practices) when consuming Pyth data.